rajatkumar0312/rajatkumar0312/README.md

-- 👋 Hi, I’m @rajatkumar0312
+- 👋 Hi, I’m @rajat
-- 👀 I’m interested in developing new apps and tools that make life easier.
+- 👀 I develop new apps and tools that make life easier and can be free to use.
-- 🌱 I’m currently learning ReactJS, NodeJS
+- 🌱 Building on NEXT
-- 💞️ I’m looking to collaborate on JS projects
+- 💞️ I’m looking to collaborate on JS projects (FrontEnd with BootStrap/TailWind)
 - 📫 How to reach me via rajatkumar0312@gmail.com

 <!---